hexijin/scientific-data-analysis/daily_schedule.md

 #### Week 7 &mdash; Continue Deep Learning &mdash; Introduction to Natural Language Processing

-* June 25 &mdash; A great finale for the Data Science Portion of the IS would be to (1) do this real-time coding session (and build the code with Grus, pausing the video whenever you need to catch up, because he is fast): [Joel Grus - Building a Deep Learning Library](https://joelgrus.com/2017/12/04/livecoding-madness-building-a-deep-learning-library/) and (2) do Chapter 21, Natural Language Processing (which does not include the 2017 &ldquo;Attention is All You Need&rdquo; transformers revolution, but which sets you up for a second-semester course machine-learning which would cover LLMs)
+* June 25 &mdash; A great finale for the second three-and-a-half weeks of the IS would be to (1) Do this real-time coding session to see how a real pro codes, including type-hinting, adherence to systematic style choices, and code testing (you build the code with Grus, pausing the video whenever you need to catch up, because he is fast): [Joel Grus - Building a Deep Learning Library](https://joelgrus.com/2017/12/04/livecoding-madness-building-a-deep-learning-library/) and (2) Do Chapter 21, Natural Language Processing (which does not include the 2017 &ldquo;Attention is All You Need&rdquo; transformers revolution, but which sets you up for a second-semester course machine-learning which would cover LLMs)